-Click here to see a list of therapists willing to donate 3-5 free sessions to those affected by the recent fires.
+Click here to see a list of therapists willing to donate 3-5 free sessions to those affected by Covid-19.

 Here are several good sources for local mental health and other resources: